Layers are the building blocks for creating designs in Vectornator. Any Path, Shape, or Group is stored within Layers.

 But be careful because this is final!

 Tap and hold the layer or sub-layer you want to move.
-Drag it up or down to change the order of your illustration’s layers.
-You can also easily move more than one layer at once.
+Hold your finger on the layer and drag it up or down to change the order.

 The guides in Vectornator are always displayed at the top of your design to help you follow the structure you designed.